How DAM helps you comply with the new Digital Services Act

 A DAM system provides a central repository where all your digital assets are not only kept secure, but also organized using a smart metadata structure and advanced search functionality.
 This means you can quickly find, edit and publish the right content with the knowledge that everything is in line with DSA requirements.

-With streamlined workflows for approving and publishing content, a DAM improves collaboration across teams and simplifies regulatory compliance by providing clear logs and documentation of asset usage and publishing.
+With streamlined workflows for approving and publishing content, a DAM improves collaboration across teams and simplifies regulatory compliance by providing clear logs and documentation of asset usage and publication.
 This is essential to meet the transparency and information requirements of the DSA.

 Implementing a DAM system can therefore not only help you manage your digital assets efficiently, but also ensure that your organization is ready for the requirements of the DSA.
 This means that you can demonstrate at any time how, where and why content has been used or published, contributing to a more transparent, secure and accountable digital ecosystem.